Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 7.1 Generate the Groovy script

 SAP function modules can provide very complex parameters.
 To avoid errors while creating the script, a script generator is provided with Intrexx.
-The complete description of this can be found here.
+You can find the complete description here.

 Create the process

-In the Processes module, create a new process with a data group event handler.
+Create a new process with a data group event handler in the Processes module.

 Groovy Script Action